josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--security-model.md

 - Because the PR author can change the scripts run on CI, any security mechanisms must be immune to such changes.

-- For security reasons, encrypted CircleCI variables are not available to PRs, so we can't rely on them to implement security.
+- For security reasons, encrypted CircleCI variables are not available to PRs, so we cannot rely on them to implement security.